Baja Forecast and Guide Links:

-La Ventana has the perfect set up for local sea breezes and a less perfect set up for El Norte winds.
-This means on big El Norte days it is less windy and has smaller swell than Los Barriles since it is partially inside a bay unless you go a mile or more from shore.
-But when the El Norte winds are weak they combine with local sea breezes to create wind that often reach the 15-18 knot range.
+La Ventana has the perfect setup for local sea breezes and a less perfect setup for El Norte winds.
+This means on big El Norte days it is a bit less windy and has a bit smaller swell than Los Barriles since it is partially inside a bay unless you go a mile or more from shore.
+But when the El Norte winds are weak they combine with local sea breezes to create wind that often reaches the 15-18 knot range.

 So using the graphic below let’s look at La Ventana and Los Barriles and their local sea breezes and how they interact with the El Norte and the North Pacific High’s surface NW winds.